NRS 6.040 is the Nevada law which makes missing jury duty punishable by a $500 fine. The statute states:

 Federal court allows casual attire as well but no t-shirts.
 The safest bet is to dress in business casual attire.

-The group of prospective jurors who are randomly selected to go into a courtroom is called the “venire.”
+The group of you and other prospective jurors who are randomly selected to go into a courtroom is called the “venire.”
 The venire is usually three or four dozen people.

-Once a venire is selected, the court begins the process of “voir dire,” which is where the judge and attorneys for both parties pose questions to the prospective jurors.
+Once a venire is selected, the court begins the process of “voir dire,” which is where the judge and attorneys for both parties pose questions to you and the other prospective jurors.

-First, the judge will ask various questions of each member of the venire, including:
+First, the judge will ask various questions, including:

-- their name and badge number (which appears on the summons)
+- your name and badge number (which appears on the summons)

-- whether they have a spouse or domestic employment, and where they are employed
+- whether you have a spouse or domestic employment, and where they are employed

-- whether they have children who are employed
+- whether you have children who are employed

-- whether they served on a jury before; if so, did the jury reach a verdict; and whether they were the foreperson in the jury
+- whether you served on a jury before; if so, did the jury reach a verdict; and whether you were the foreperson in the jury

 Eventually, the attorneys for both parties will whittle down the venire into the final group of jurors and a few alternates.
 In Justice Court, the size is usually six jurors.
 In District Court, the size is usually twelve jurors in criminal cases or eight jurors in civil cases.5

-The few people who do get “impaneled” on a jury are required to watch a trial, weigh the evidence, and then deliberate together to determine the outcome.
-During deliberation, the jury members choose a foreman to head the process.
+If you do get “impaneled” on a jury, you are required to watch the trial, weigh the evidence, and deliberate with the other jurors to determine the outcome.
+During deliberation, you all choose a foreman to head the process.

 If the trial is a criminal case, the jury determines whether or not the defendant is guilty beyond a reasonable doubt.
-The verdict has to be unanimous to be valid.
-If the jury is “hung”, the judge will declare a mistrial.
+If the jury is “hung” (not unanimous), the judge will declare a mistrial.
 Then the defendant may have another trial later on with different jurors.

 If the trial is a civil case, the jury determines by the preponderance of the evidence if the defendant is liable for money damages.
-The verdict does not have to be unanimous.
-Instead, three/fourths of the jurors need to agree.
+Only three/fourths of the jurors need to agree.
 Out of twelve jurors, that means nine out of twelve have to agree.6

 5. Payment

-Jurors who are actually sworn in for the purpose of serving on a trial jury receive per diem payment.
-In Clark County, it is $40 a day.
+If you are sworn in for the purpose of serving on a trial jury, you receive per diem payment of $65 a day.

-Meanwhile, prospective jurors who do not get sworn in do not get paid, even if they spend all day at court waiting.
-Under certain circumstances, jurors may be reimbursed for travel and lodging expenses.7
+Meanwhile, if you do not get sworn in you do not get paid, even if you spend all day in court waiting.
+Under certain circumstances, you may be reimbursed for travel and lodging expenses.7

 6. Ineligibility